avishaan/lightTribe/README.md

 - swagger-ui using github as the host
 - route for getting back list of interests, specifically doing the spec and then the swagger and then dummy controller
 - pass array into query parameter https://github.com/swagger-api/swagger-js/blob/master/test/spec/v2/petstore.json#L176-L189
+- make sure image url is returned for each post